freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./putpage -web PrintToc

     This disgusting utility is meant to generate a linear table of contents from the wakka source files.
-Type 'mkprntoc' without any command line arguments to see a full list of options.
+Type './mkprntoc' without any command line arguments to see a full list of options.
 It reads in key files from the cache directory starting with DocToc.wakka and writes the results to PrintToc.wakka in the same cache directory.